 If you are coming from Cancun you will take the 180 Cuota (toll 180 not the old free 180 that is much slower) Highway toward Merida and get off at the Holbox exit.
 You will drive to Kantunilkin and follow the above directions the rest of the way.

 If you are coming from Valladolid or Merida you will go to Tizimin and then take the road to Colonia Yucatan and proceed up to El Cuyo.

 Almost all public transportation comes from Tizimin.
 This is not that convenient if you are coming from Playa Del Carmen.

 There are local busses that connect Tizimin to El Cuyo.
 There are also smaller colectivo vans that go back and forth.
-There are no schedules online for these busses.
+No schedules are online for these busses.

 Certainly if you are taking public transportation, you should plan on staying a few days so you can relax and make the long journey worth it.

-Have you been to El Cuyo?
+Have you been to El Cuyo Yucatan?
 What did you think?
 What was your favorite thing about it?
 Let us know in the comments below.